MBoemo/caHMM/README.md

 Note that caHMM has been written to the C++11 standard.
 All testing and development was done using GCC v5.4.0 on Ubuntu 16.04.

 ### Installation and Testing
-After cloning the repository, nagivate to the Penthus directory and build the library by running:
+After cloning the repository, nagivate to the caHMM directory and build the library by running:
 ```shell
 make
 ```